breuerfelix/juicefs-volume-hook/README.md

 # juicefs-volume-hook

-This mutating webhook transforms all `volumeMounts` of ALL pods which use a `PersistentVolumeClaim` to use `mountPropagation: HostTo'Container` which is needed in order for juiceFS volumes to recover.
+This mutating webhook transforms all `volumeMounts` of ALL pods which use a `PersistentVolumeClaim` to use `mountPropagation: HostToContainer` which is needed in order for juiceFS volumes to recover.

 ## prerequisites

-* have `cert-manager` in your cluster installed
+* have `cert-manager` installed in your cluster

 ## installation